 When the data server checks if the storage space is enough by the function isSpace-Enough, both the stored bytes and the promised bytes are considered.
 The function putHandler is called to handle the request when there are HTTP PUT requests coming from the API server.
 The function putHandler gets the promiseToken from the URL.
-It checks if this promiseToken exists in the promiseToken from the URL is the table, then this function returns and shows the status code StatusForbidden.
+It checks if this promiseToken exists in the promiseToken from the status code StatusForbidden.
 After checking the promiseToken, this function creates the file.
 All the contents in the request body are copied to the file.
 If the token exists in the map, this record is deleted from the map promiseTable.
 The stored number of bytes is removed from the promisedSpaceB.
 In the end, the file is stored locally.